abaltuta/oyc/README.md

 # Short term goals
 - better define flow and document the process at the beginning of the script
-- processElementsAndChildren when swapping inner html recursively
+- processElementAndChildren when swapping inner html recursively
 - combine `on` attribute handling with general attribute handling
 - add ignore attribute
 - support inputs